31 Eat From the Pantry Recipes (to use up what you have!)

 Sometimes it feels like there’s no food in the house.

-You look around your pantry and freezer, and it feels like there’s just random ingredients…and no real meals.
+You don’t feel like going to the grocery store for fresh ingredients, so you look around your pantry and freezer, and it feels like there’s just random ingredients…and no real meals.

-But you may be surprised by all the tasty dinners you can put together, just by using up what you have on hand!
+But the good news is that you can still create tasty dinners from simple recipes, just by using up what you have on hand!